littleGnAl/mirror_platform_frameworks_av/media/tests/benchmark/README.md

 # Benchmark tests

+Benchmark app analyses the time taken by MediaCodec, MediaExtractor and MediaMuxer for given set of inputs.
+It is used to benchmark these modules on android devices.
+This page describes steps to run the NDK and SDK layer test.

 Run the following steps to build the test suite:
 ```
 mmm frameworks/av/media/tests/benchmark/
 ```
+To run the test suite for measuring performance of the native layer, follow the following steps:
+# NDK

 The binaries will be created in the following path : ${OUT}/data/nativetest64/